Ikshvaku: Origin

 From Kashyapa, through Aditi, Vivasvan was generated, and from him came Shraddhadeva Manu, who was born from the womb of Sanjna.
 Shraddhadeva's wife, Shraddha, gave birth to ten sons, including Ikshvaku and Nriga.

 There has been debate on Ikshvaku's ethnolinguistic origin.
 Ikshvaku is first recorded in the Rigveda (10.60.4) in a position of high honour and being associated with the Pancha-jana or "Five Tribes".
 These Vedic tribes included the Anu, Druhyu, Puru, Turvaśa, and Yadu who were prominent in the Early Vedic Era and associated with the Lunar Dynasty, signifying an Aryan origin.
-According to E. J. Rapson in the The Cambridge History of India, Ikshvaku, his lineage, and the Kingdom of Kosala were certainly Aryan.
+According to E. J. Rapson in The Cambridge History of India, Ikshvaku, his lineage, and the Kingdom of Kosala were certainly Aryan.
 P. L. Bhargava agrees with the Aryan origin of the lineage presented by Rapson, however argues that Ikshvaku originated near the Saptasindhu in the Early Vedic Period, with the lineage later settling into the Indo-Gangetic Plain and ultimately Kosala following the conquests of the king Bhagiratha.
 The Sanskrit etymology of Ikshvaku derives from kshava or "sneeze", which relates to his mythological origin in Puranic literature of being born from Manu sneezing.

 However other scholars have proposed alternative hypotheses of non-Aryan origin when interpreting the Atharvaveda.